Generalized Navier-Stokes flows and applications to incompressible viscous fluids: Introduction

 and the corresponding Euler-Lagrange equations are precisely equations (1.1).

-The work of Ebin and Marsden (\cite{Ebin-Marsden:70}) showed that, given a final condition $g(T)$ with some suitable Sobolev regularity (and, in particular, smooth) lying in a small corresponding neighborhood of the identity, existence and uniqueness of a local minimal geodesic can be obtained.
+Ebin and Marsden (\cite{Ebin-Marsden:70}) proved that, given a final condition $g(T)$ with some suitable Sobolev regularity (and, in particular, smooth) lying in a small neighborhood of the identity, existence and uniqueness of a local minimal geodesic can be obtained.
 However, in general, there may be situations where such a geodesic is not defined (c.f.\cite{Shnirelman:85}).
 The main difficulty lies in that the topology induced by the energy is not strong enough to deal with the regularity of the maps.

-In \cite{Brenier:89} Y. Brenier introduced the notion of generalized solutions for the minimal action principle, in the spirit of the Monge-Kantarovich problem.
+To overcome such difficulties Y. Brenier introduced in \cite{Brenier:89} \rm the notion of generalized solutions for the minimal action principle, in the spirit of the Monge-Kantarovich problem.
 These solutions are probability measures defined on the set of Lagrangian trajectories.
 This weaker variational approach allows to consider measure-preserving maps $g(t)$ with possible splitting and crossing during the evolution.
 He proved, in particular, that classical solutions can be regarded as generalized solutions and that there exist generalized solutions which do not correspond to classical flows.

 In the viscous case, where the velocity obeys the Navier-Stokes system